Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Introduction

-We select filters using spectral information loss minimization with respect to a representative hyperspectral distribution.
+We select filters using spectral information loss minimization with respect to a prior hyperspectral distribution.
 The resulting setup produces spatially misaligned but spectrally rich multi-view data thus posing a new fusion problem that we address via alignment-aware learning. {An overview of our physical configuration is shown in Fig.~\ref{fig:abstract}}, which illustrates how external filters are applied to the auxiliary lenses of a standard smartphone to create a spectrally diverse input set.
 The combination of low-cost physical augmentation and learning-based reconstruction represents a practical path toward deployable hyperspectral imaging in unconstrained environments.
 We propose a complete, low-cost pipeline for \emph{multi-image-to-hyperspectral reconstruction (MI-HSR)} using a filter-modified smartphone.
-Specifically, the contributions are three-fold: \begin{itemize} \item A novel smartphone-based acquisition system that uses two custom spectral filters over auxiliary cameras, converting a consumer-grade smartphone into a 9-channel imaging device.
-We analyze and justify our filter choices via information-theoretic criteria.
-To the best of our knowledge, such a configuration has not been previously explored in HSR literature.
-Our system significantly outperforms RGB-only and naive multi-view baselines. \item The \emph{Doomer} dataset, the first benchmark for MI-HSR.
-It contains 4 captures per scene: three from each of smartphone's camera and the fourth from the hyperspectral camera. \item A principled reformulation of transformer-based HSR architecture for our setting, showing that spatial-first attention enables implicit alignment and effective fusion of misaligned inputs across camera viewpoints. \end{itemize}
+Specifically, the contributions are three-fold: \begin{itemize} \item A novel, low-cost spectral acquisition system that converts a commodity triple-camera smartphone into a 9-channel imaging device.
+This is achieved by augmenting the auxiliary cameras with two external spectral filters, which are theoretically selected using a spectral uncertainty minimization criterion to maximize captured information.

+\item A novel framework for multi-image hyperspectral reconstruction (MI-HSR), featuring our novel alignment-aware block.
+It fuses spatially misaligned and spectrally diverse inputs by leveraging optical-flow-guided deformable convolutions.
+Such utilization of auxiliary inputs allows +2.44 dB PSNR improvement over single-image HSR.

+\item The Doomer dataset, the first real-world benchmark for the MI-HSR task.
+The dataset contains 155 real-world scenes, each providing spatially misaligned RAW images from the filtered smartphone setup and a corresponding ground-truth hyperspectral scan.